Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 • A quick travel guide to the best places to eat in Amsterdam

 Amsterdam is the capital of the Netherlands and the most famous city in the country.
-The city owns such popularity to its artistic heritage, rows of narrow houses with gabled facades, and ample canals.
-In fact, the abundance of the canals awarded Amsterdam with informal name of the “Venice of the North.”
-Moreover, the Canals of Amsterdam have been internationally recognized and deemed a UNESCO World Heritage Site.
+The city owes this popularity to its artistic heritage, rows of narrow houses with gabled facades, and canals galore.
+In fact, the abundance of the canals awarded Amsterdam with the informal name of the “Venice of the North.”
+Moreover, the Canals of Amsterdam have been internationally recognized as a UNESCO World Heritage Site.

-Even though this travel guide focuses primarily on major landmarks, hotels, and restaurants, it couldn’t omit other side of Amsterdam.
+Even though this travel guide focuses primarily on major landmarks, hotels, and restaurants, it couldn’t omit the other side of Amsterdam.
 As the commercial capital of the Netherlands, the city houses headquarters of such Dutch institutions as Philips, TomTom, and AkzoNobel.
-Some of the world’s leading companies also fall prey to the charm and influence of Amsterdam.
-Therefore, don’t be surprised to find here European headquarters of Uber, Netflix, and Tesla.
+Some of the world’s leading companies also couldn’t resist the charm and influence of Amsterdam.
+So, don’t be surprised to find the European headquarters of Uber and Netflix here.

 What to Expect

 Currency.
-The Netherlands is a member county of the European Union.
-Therefore, the euro is the official currency of the country.
+The Netherlands is a member country of the European Union.
+Euro is the official currency in the country.

 • The Van Gogh Museum is an art museum with the world’s largest collection of Van Gogh’s artwork.